 Miklós Szentkuthy is our featured author.
-As the writer of such singular works as Prae, Testament of the Muses, Frivolities & Confessions, and the epic 10-volume St. Orpheus Breviary, amongst numerous others, Szentkuthy is recognized as one of the most prodigious and daring Hungarian writers of the 20th century.
+As the writer of such singular works as Prae, Towards the One & Only Metaphor, and the epic 10-volume St. Orpheus Breviary, amongst numerous others, Szentkuthy is recognized as one of the most prodigious and daring Hungarian writers of the 20th century.

 To date, Szentkuthy’s works have been translated into French, Portuguese, Romanian, Slovakian, and Spanish while excerpts of his work have been translated into Polish, German, and other languages.
 In September of 2012, we published Marginalia on Casanova, volume 1 of his St. Orpheus Breviary (voted one of the Best Books of the Year by The Guardian in 2013), offering the very first English translation of his work; in September of 2013, we published Towards the One & Only Metaphor.
 Over the next five years, we will continue to offer further translations of his work, hoping to inaugurate the long awaited renascence of Szentkuthy in the Anglophone world.
 Other translations to follow include Prae, Chapter on Love, Narcissus’s Mirror, and Black Renaissance, part two of the St. Orpheus Breviary.
 Our editions of Szentkuthy are translated by Tim Wilkinson, known for his highly regarded renderings of Imre Kertesz and others.

 Szentkuthy was the recipient of the Baumgarten Prize (1948), the József Attila Prize (1977), the Kossuth Prize (1984), and many others.
 In 1975, his translation of Joyce’s Ulysses was given the Europa Award of Excellence.
 His other translations into Hungarian include Gulliver’s Travels, Oliver Twist, and many other works, including texts by Sir Thomas Browne, Edgar Allen Poe, and Mark Twain.
-The first part of his diary (1927–1947), rumored to be over 200,000 pages and is, he claimed, an instrumental part of his oeuvre, if not his real work.
+Szentkuthy’s voluminous diary is rumored to be over 200,000 pages and is, he claimed, an instrumental part of his oeuvre, if not his real work.
 The first part (1927–1947) was finally opened in July of 2013; the second half (1948–1988) will be opened in 2038.
 It is held by the Petőfi Literary Museum of Budapest.

-To read an overview of his life and work, see András Nagy’s “Masks Behind Masks: A Portrait of Miklos Szentkuthy,” Berlin Review of Books (March 25, 2013).
-For an essay on Szentkuthy’s Towards the One & Only Metaphor, see Rainer J. Hanshe’s “To Humanize & Dehumanize: Imitation, True Contrasts, and the Faustian Pact,” Hungarian Literature Online (December 16, 2013).
+To read an overview of Szentkuthy’s life and work, see András Nagy’s “Masks Behind Masks: A Portrait of Miklos Szentkuthy,” Berlin Review of Books (March 25, 2013).
+For an essay on Towards the One & Only Metaphor, see Rainer J. Hanshe’s “To Humanize & Dehumanize: Imitation, True Contrasts, and the Faustian Pact,” Hungarian Literature Online (December 16, 2013).
 See also the special Hyperion issue on Szentkuthy, which features essays and translations in English, French, Hungarian, and Slovakian.